 Insurance companies ask for your BMI before calculating your health insurance costs.
 Why?
 Because a high body mass increases the chances of serious health issues, which creates a high-risk policyholder.
 A high BMI means high premium rates.

-California has a 25 percent obesity rate and is the 47th least obese state, according to a 2016 study.
+California had a 26 percent obesity rate in 2018.
 Out of the many Californians who use QuoteWizard to compare health insurance plans, 20 percent have a BMI in the obese range.